djalbat/the-occam-user-manual/introduction.md

 # Introduction

-I have tried to make Occam[^1] as useable as possible but there are limits.
+I have tried to make Occam[^occam] as useable as possible but there are limits.
 At the end of the day it is an expert system and some of its parts, not least the verifier, need detailed explanations.
 It is the purpose of this book is to provide these explanations.

 This book also goes into consdierable detail on the subject of Occam's approach to language, which largely boils down to its use of grammars.
-Occam has what might be called a default language or vernacular, called Florence,[^2] but it will also support controlled natural languages in the near future.
+Occam has what might be called a default language or vernacular, called Florence,[^florence] but it will also support controlled natural languages in the near future.
 Indeed, the verifier cannot distinguish between these languages at all.
 This book explains how this is possible.